renovatebot/renovate/docs/usage/self-hosted-configuration.md

 <!-- prettier-ignore -->
 !!! warning
-    `globalExtends` presets can not be private.
+    `globalExtends` presets must be public.
     When Renovate resolves `globalExtends` it does not fully process the configuration.
     This means that Renovate does not have the authentication it needs to fetch private things.